AnubhavGupta3377/Reinforcement-Learning/Lecture Notes/Readme.md

 #### 3. Dynamic Programming
 - Based on Lecture-3 of the course and Chapter-4 of Sutton and Barto
-- Discusses Dynamic Programming methods to solve the problem of Reinforcement Learning
+- Discuss Dynamic Programming methods to solve the problem of Reinforcement Learning
 - Methods such as Policy Evaluation, Policy Improvement, Policy Iteration and Value Iteration are discussed
 - We also learn about Synchronous Dynamic Programming and Asynchronous Dynamic Programming methods

 #### 4. Model Free Prediction
 - Based on Lecture-4 of the course and Chapters-5,6,7,12 of Sutton and Barto
-- These notes talk about the problem of model-free prediction, where the environment of MDP is unknown
+- Discuss the problem of model-free prediction, where the environment of MDP is unknown
 - Study Monte Carlo methods for policy evaluation
 - Study Temporal Difference methods TD(0)
 - Also learn about n-step bootstrapping methods, eligibility traces and TD(lambda) methods for prediction